 "CID" refers to your account number with Colorado Parks and Wildlife if you have ever purchased licenses, passes, or made camping reservations in the past.
 If you do not know this number, or do not have an account with Colorado Parks and Wildlife, you can leave this box blank and it will be filled in for you.

 How long will it take to receive my license?

 Please allow at least 15 business days for verification and processing time.
 Less time is required for processing for applications submitted via email or in person.

 Does the First Responder Combo License count as a qualifying license to apply for the big game draws?

 Yes.
 The First Responder Combo License counts as a qualifying license and allows the license holder to apply for the draws.
 The fishing-only version of this license (First Responder Lifetime Fishing License) will not be considered a qualifying license for the big game draws.

 Lifetime First Responder Combination applications received by the end of the day on June 28, 2023 will be processed in time for the customer to apply for the Secondary Draw.

 Do I need to apply for the First Responder Combo License each year?

 No, once you have been approved for the program, your license is valid as long as you remain a resident of Colorado.
 The license does not need to be renewed each year, and can be used as long as it is intact and readable.
-The same applies for the fishing-only version of this license (Disabled First Responder Lifetime Fishing License).
+The same applies for the fishing-only version of this license (First Responder Lifetime Fishing License).